310mc/https-310mc.github.io-tl/source/_posts/comet_show/second_half.md

 They’re in desperate need of validation and approval, y’know?

-I’m the same as them—I was a “pathetic kid,” so I know that they must be feeling that way.
+I’m the same as them — I was a “pathetic kid,” so I know that they must be feeling that way.
 {% endbubble %}

 {% bubble Chiaki v2 %}